The talk of the town

 By a road, on a hill

 Rouse Hill house was built because of a road: a ‘turnpike’, or tollroad, built at the order of Governor Lachlan Macquarie.
 It replaced an earlier road made to reach the rich agricultural land discovered on the banks of the Hawkesbury.
-Richard Rouse, a free settler employed as the Superintendent of Public Works, was awarded the contract to build a tollhouse half way between the colonial centres of Parramatta and Windsor near Second Ponds Creek, a reliable water source.
-Granted land of 450 acres (182 ha) – verbally at first then officially declared in 1816 – he may have originally intended to build an inn or coach house on the prominent, hilltop location.
+Richard Rouse, a free settler employed as the Superintendent of Public Works, was awarded the contract to build a tollhouse roughly half way between the colonial centres of Parramatta and Windsor near Second Ponds Creek, a reliable water source.
+He was then granted 450 acres (182 ha) of land beside the tollhouse, on the south side of the new road – verbally at first, then officially declared in 1816.
+Rather than a house he may have originally have intended to build an inn or coach house on the prominent, hilltop location.

 On 27 November 1813, Governor Macquarie published a notice in the Sydney Gazette announcing a new toll on the Windsor Road:

 THE New Road leading from Parramatta to Windsor, being some time since compleated and two Toll Gates erected thereon, with suitable Houses for the Accommodation of the Gate-Keepers, the Public are informed, that one of those Toll Gates is placed near to the Bridge over the River at Parramatta, and the other at Rouse Hill (some-times called Vinegar Hill), at a Distance of about eight Miles from Windsor; and Tolls will commence to be levied at those Gates, on the 1st Day of January next.